Factbox: Quotes from the 2012 U.S. presidential election

 "Obama stands for most of the same things I do.
 He inherited a mess and he needs more time to fix it."

-PAUL DIRKS, retired mathematics professor and Obama supporter in Florida, on this year's ad barrage:
+PAUL DIRKS, retired mathematics professor and Obama supporter in Coral Gables, Florida on ad barrage:

 NOREEN TAYLOR, Democrat voting in Nevada: